Strategic Planning, Facilitation & Regional Development

 Keston Economics works with a range of public and private sector clients to develop and implement regional development and business planning strategies, implementing tools such as cluster analysis, weighted criteria options assessment and priority matrices, economic modelling and cost benefit analysis, forward planning financial viability assessment, stakeholder consultation and analysis, community and industry surveying, funding availability review and access.
 Project examples are provided below.

-On behalf of the Great Southern Development Commission (GSDC), Keston Economics is currently investigating the needs, challenges, and options associated with the current worker accommodation shortage throughout the Great Southern region.
+On behalf of the Great Southern Development Commission (GSDC), Keston Economics investigated the needs, challenges, and options associated with the current worker accommodation shortage throughout the Great Southern region.

-Work to date has included survey development, delivery and interpretation alongside two dedicated stakeholder workshops with all eleven regional local government authorities; as the Housing the Workforce Working Group (HtWWG).
-Information has been collected from these LGAs to help inform the strategy and complement survey outputs.
+Work included survey development, delivery and interpretation alongside two dedicated stakeholder workshops with all eleven regional local government authorities; as the Housing the Workforce Working Group (HtWWG).
+Information was collected from these LGAs to help inform the strategy and complement survey outputs.

-A long list of initiatives and projects is emerging and will be reduced through weighted criteria assessment and a priority matrix approach.
-Weighted criteria have been determined in collaboration with GSDC and the HtWWG.
-Once shortlisted, revised criteria and weights will be established with the HtWGG to prioritise the short-listed projects over the short-, medium- and long-term.
+A long list of initiatives and projects was defined and reduced through weighted criteria assessment and a priority matrix approach.
+Weighted criteria were determined in collaboration with GSDC and the HtWWG.
+The detailed report has been completed, including a clear set of prioritised initiative and project actions.
+Keston Economics continues to work with the GSDC and HtWWG to create a condensed (streamlined) road map to summarise key findings of the broader report and associated actions.

 As part of Tourism WA's National Park Tourism Experience Development program, Keston Economics were engaged to develop a business plan to determine the most viable options for development of for Adventure Freak mountain bike tour products throughout Western Australian national parks, with an initial focus on the Perth and Peel regions.
 Six different tour operational models were investigated as part of the planning exercise.